 If your husband believes in his heart that his good works are required to gain or keep his salvation, then in effect he’s making himself responsible for it and by his action is denying the sufficiency of the Lord’s death.

 The only acceptable motive for any subsequent good works we do is gratitude for what we’ve already been freely and irrevocably given, and even then only if they are at the Lord’s prompting and in His strength.
-Jesus said apart from Him we can do nothing of value to the Kingdom (John 15:5).
+Jesus said apart from Him we can do nothing (John 15:5).